-Heroin is a highly addictive drug in the classification of an opiate.
+Heroin is a highly addictive drug in the classification of opiate.
 It is effective as a painkiller, but is addictive, according to almost every study.
 One study in 2011 showed that 4.2 million Americans aged 12 or older had tried heroin at least one time.
 Of those who have tried the drug, nearly a quarter become dependent on using it.

 Recreational users use heroin for relaxation and to be engulfed in a euphoric, detached mindset.
 Heroin can be snorted but is usually dissolved in water and injected into a vein.
 Occasionally it is smoked.
 Regardless of how it is ingested, heroin or horse or smack or Texas T as it is called is a growing epidemic in the United States.
-Using heroin on a regular basis alters the brain function that results in more tolerance.
+Using heroin on a regular basis alters brain function that results in more tolerance.
 Additional amounts of the drug are needed to reach the same euphoric high which leads to more dependency.

 But there is hope for the thousands of addicts who use heroin on a recreational basis.

 Treatments to handling heroin addiction vary greatly from treating with methadone to holistic approaches, which will combine traditional methods with holistic approaches.
-The holistic approach can be tailor-made to treat a specific addiction such as heroin for unique individual.
+The holistic approach can be tailor-made to treat a specific addiction such as heroin for a unique individual.
 These types of holistic treatments might combine different types of therapies such as detoxification and round-the-clock medical observation and care with more natural therapies.

 Some of these natural treatments include :